shearichard/emberjs-select-addon-comparison/README.md

 ## Scope

-The intention is to allow the user to add a `Guest` object through five different forms one for each of the add-ons to be covered.
-The `nationality` property of `Guest` will be associated with the dropdown.
-The result of using the form will be an row in the Data-Store, no attempt is made to write to a backend beyond that.
+The intention is to allow the user to add an instance of the  `Guest` model through five different forms, one for each of the add-ons to be covered.

+The `nationality` property of `Guest` will be associated with the select element.

+The result of using the form will be a row in the Data-Store, no attempt is made to write to a backend beyond that.

 ### Filter/Search

-Where supported by the add-on the form will support a filter/search of the of the potential values for the `nationality` property.
+Where supported by the add-on the form will, within the select element,  support a filter/search of the potential values for the `nationality` property.

 ## Credits

+Credit is due to the authors of each of the five add-ons listed above.

 The starting point for the project is a fork of the ['YoEmber' project](https://yoember.com/).